powerman/workflows/README.md

 name: release

 on:
-  push: # To create/update release PR and to make release
+  push: # To create/update release PR and to make a release.
-  pull_request: # To update release PR after manually changed version
+  pull_request: # To update release PR after manually changing version for the next release.
     types: [edited]

 permissions: